geoffreycrofte/juiz-social-post-sharer/readme.txt

 Find a complete documentation on <a href="https://sharebuttons.social/doc/?utm_source=wp-org&utm_medium=readme&utm_campaign=faq">this official documentation</a>

+= New 2.0.0 installed, weird stuff happens in my site = Double check that you have saved your plugin settings (Settings > Nobs Share Buttons).
+Sometimes it happend, simply double check your settings and save.

+= Since the update to 2.0.0, I don't have the same counters = Indeed, because of brands like Facebook and Twitter shutting down their counters, a lot of data weren't accurate anymore.
+I decided to treat the counters as internal tool for your website.
+They are now YOUR counters and not facebook's or twitter's anymore.
+Counterpart is that it now reset.
+No worries, a way to recover your old counters to add those to the new counters will come soon with 2.1.0 ;p

+= Since the update to 2.0.0 my activated networks have changed = Yes it can happen sometimes.
+2.0.0 is a big update and the core of the plugin changed a lot.
+It's typically the only change you will notice, please just update your networks selected to the one you like, it shouldn't be an issue in the future.

 = Why "Nobs"?
 What does that mean? =
 Ha ha 😁 Good question.
 Nobs stand for 3 different things: